| Questions:

 motivation to set goals?
 11.

-What are two types of questions that are effective in facilitating clients who
+What are the types of questions that are effective in facilitating clients who

 are goal-stuck?
 12.